-Others who have contributed to the content of this book include the late Denise McCluggage, one of the first women to race for Ferrari under the NART banner and one of the true shining stars in automotive journalism.
-There are many others who worked behind the scenes to make this book possible, not once but twice, including my agent Peter Riva, the Robert M. Lee Collection, the late Robert E. Petersen, Ferrari collectors Skeets Dunn; David Sydorick; Sam and Emily Mann, my friend and occasional Italian interpreter Luigi "Coco" Chinetti, Jr.; the incomparable R. L. Wilson; the late Greg Garrison, who was a wonderful friend and great Ferrari enthusiast; Dr. Ron Busuttil; Chip Connor; and my buddy and consummate car guy, Bruce Meyer, without whose generous help this book would be lacking a certain number of spectacular cars.
+Others who have contributed to the content of this book include the late Denise McCluggage, who was one of the first women to race for Ferrari under the NART banner and one of the true shining stars in automotive journalism.
+There are many others who worked behind the scenes to make this book possible, not once but three times, including my agent Peter Riva, the late Robert M. Lee and the Robert M. Lee Collection, Scott Bergan; Dick Messer and the Petersen Automotive Museum; world class collectors Skeets Dunn; David Sydorick; Sam and Emily Mann, my friend and occasional Italian interpreter Luigi "Coco" Chinetti, Jr.; the late R. L. Wilson and Steve Fjestad, who accompanied me on so many of the adventures behind the book, both now gone but forever remembered; the late Greg Garrison, who was a wonderful friend and great Ferrari enthusiast; Dr. Ron Busuttil; Chip Connor; and my buddy and consummate car guy, Bruce Meyer, without whose generous help the original book would be lacking a certain number of spectacular cars.